Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Introduction

-Our estimation framework consists of three components: (i) the experimental (or quasi-experimental) ``design,'' which characterizes precisely the probability distribution of treatments {\it assigned}, (ii) an ``exposure mapping,'' which relates treatments assigned to exposures {\it received}, and (iii) a set of causal estimands selected to make maximal use of the experiment to answer questions of substantive interest.
-For the case of a randomized experiment under arbitrary but known forms of interference, we provide unbiased estimators of unit-level average causal effects induced by treatment exposure.
+We start with theoretical results for an estimation framework that consists of three components: (i) the experimental (or quasi-experimental) ``design,'' which characterizes precisely the probability distribution of treatments {\it assigned}; (ii) an ``exposure mapping,'' which relates treatments assigned to exposures {\it received}; and (iii) a set of causal estimands selected to make use of the experiment to answer questions of substantive interest.
+For the case of a randomized experiment under arbitrary but known forms of interference, we provide unbiased estimators of average unit-level causal effects induced by treatment exposure.
 We also provide estimators for the randomization variance of the estimated average causal effects.
 These variance estimators are assured of being conservative (that is, nonnegatively biased).
 We establish conditions for consistency and large-$N$ confidence intervals based on a normal approximation.
-We propose ratio estimator and covariate-adjusted refinements for increased efficiency.
-Finally, we sketch how one could apply this framework for more irregular forms of interference, alternative estimands, observational data, and situations when there is uncertainty about the form of interference.
+We propose ratio-estimator-based and covariate-adjusted refinements for increased efficiency.
+We assess finite-sample empirical performance with a naturalistic simulation on real-world school social network data.
+The results demonstrate the reliability of the proposed methods in a realistic sample.

+We then present our analysis of a field experiment on the effects of a program meant to promote anti-conflict norms and behavior among middle school students.
+In the experiment, schools were first randomly assigned to host the anti-conflict program and then sets of students within the host schools were randomly assigned to participate directly in the program.
+The goal was to understand how attitudinal and behavioral effects on participants might transmit through their social network and affect their peers' behavior.